 Unfortunately the north and west sections of the NC500 route were a little more tricky in terms of accommodation, but we were able to book places in towns which had CPS chargers, although both towns were a little further down the route than we’d have liked.

-Road trip report
+Road trip report Link to heading

 The trip began on Sunday 23 August 2020.

-Day 1: London to the Scottish Borders
+Day 1: London to the Scottish Borders Link to heading

 There’s something about the first 200 miles or so of the drive up from London that I never particularly enjoy.
 Maybe it is all the relentless traffic from the big cities of London, then Birmingham, then Manchester and Liverpool.
 Maybe it is the seemingly endless roadworks for the Smart Motorway upgrades (allegedly due for completion in 2022).
 Maybe it’s because the scenery seems to consist of little more than roadside verges and Amazon warehouses.